Insured Declared Value (IDV)

 - Right declaration of IDV would mean rightful claim

 - Do your research or check with the manufacturer before agreeing to the IDV set by your car insurance provider

 - Also, assess the premium cost and check if it has been correctly evaluated on the basis of your car’s IDV

 - It is important that you get adequate coverage and are satisfied with the Insured declared value as it involves a lot of money.
 You can also negotiate to get the desired IDV.

 - While renewing your car insurance plan, make sure that the cost of the premium is determined on the basis of the IDV.
 If your car’s market value as compared to the IDV is very high, this would mean exorbitant premium in comparison to a car that costs lower.

 You can also fix your car’s IDV online, but this will vary from one insurer to another.
 It also gives you an opportunity to adjust your IDV while renewing your car, so make sure that you don’t miss a chance.

-Why is IDV important?
+Why is IDV important in Car Insurance?

 As explained, IDV is the amount that you will get in case your vehicle is stolen or suffers total loss.
 It is highly recommended to get IDV which is near the cost of market value of car.
 Insurers provide with range of 5% to 10% to decrease IDV which could be chosen by customer.
 Less IDV would attract less premium.